 8. Understand some options have equal value

 The natural tendency to weigh and rank options undermines the concept that sometimes options have relatively equal value.
-You could research your options for days or weeks and still be unclear which is a better proposition.
-Understanding this and committing to one option or another is crucial for better decision making.
+You could research your options for days or weeks and still be unclear about which is a better proposition.
+Understanding this and committing to one option or another is crucial for better decision-making.

 Consider a decision to work for one company over another.
 If the roles are similar, your annual salary and benefits may also be approximately the same.
 However, an attractive fixed salary falls relatively low on the list of factors for employee happiness.
 Other factors like appreciation for work, good relationships with coworkers and work-life balance are more crucial and harder to rank empirically, especially before you start working for an organization.
 When options seem equally weighted, commit to one option, then move forward.